|

 -

-OBJECTIVES: Adverse events and positive re-challenge of symptoms reported
+OBJECTIVES: Adverse events and positive re-challenge of symptoms

-METHODS: The VAERS and PubMed (1966-2003) were searched for autoimmune
+(HBV) were examined.
+METHODS: The VAERS and PubMed (1966-2003)

-conditions including arthritis, rheumatoid arthritis, myelitis, optic
+were searched for autoimmune conditions including arthritis, rheumatoid

-neuritis, multiple sclerosis (MS), Guillain Barré Syndrome
+arthritis, myelitis, optic neuritis, multiple sclerosis (MS),

-(GBS), glomerulonephritis, pancytopenia/thrombocytopenia,
+Guillain Barré Syndrome (GBS), glomerulonephritis, pancytopenia/thrombocytopenia,

-fatigue, and chronic fatigue, and Systemic Lupus Erythematous (SLE)
+fatigue, and chronic fatigue, and Systemic Lupus Erythematous

-arthritis, 130 myelitis, 4 SLE, 100 optic neuritis, 101 GBS, 29 glomerulonephritis,
+optic neuritis, 101 GBS, 29 glomerulonephritis, 283 pancytopenia/thrombocytopenia,

-283 pancytopenia/thrombocytopenia, and 183 MS events reportedfollowing
+and 183 MS events reportedfollowing HBV A total of 465 positive

-HBV A total of 465 positive re-challenge adverse events were observed
+re-challenge adverse events were observed following adult HBV

-biological plausibility, case-reports, case-series, epidemiological,
+plausibility, case-reports, case-series, epidemiological, and

-and now for positive re-challenge and exacerbation of symptoms, and
+now for positive re-challenge and exacerbation of symptoms, and

 events in identical twins was presented.
 One would have to consider